On your mark … Get set … GO!

 - Foot injuries -- Plantar fasciitis, which can cause sharp pain or a dull ache in the bottom of the foot near the heel or in the arch, is typically caused by poor foot structure, inadequate running shoes or a sudden increase in the distance run.
 Improper shoes and downhill running can also cause painful Runner's toe.

 - Invest in a good pair of running shoes.
 Running in worn out shoes is a prime cause of many injuries.
-Make sure to replace them when you've logged about 500 miles.
+It's typically suggested that sneakers be replaced when you've logged about 500 miles.

-- Stretch regularly before and after you run to avoid tightening of muscles.
+- Stretch regularly before and after a run to avoid tightening of muscles.
 Be sure to include stretches for the hips, thigh, hamstring, calf and ankle, as well as the back.

 - Include cross training in your overall exercise regimen to help strengthen a wide range of muscles.
-Consider activities such as weight-training, swimming, calisthenics or those exercises that use muscles in slightly different ways.
+Consider weight-training, swimming, calisthenics or other workouts that use muscles in different ways.

-- Avoid overtraining – and overexertion.
+- Avoid overtraining - and overexertion.
 Doing too much, too soon and too quickly can lead to injuries.
 A good approach for beginners may be to start with a run/walk technique, alternating thirty seconds of running with thirty seconds of walking for about twenty to thirty minutes, three times a week.
-Gradually, increase the length of running segments while keeping them at a manageable pace.
-For more seasoned runners, the American Running Association suggests not to increase your mileage by more than 10 percent a week.
+Gradually increase the length of running segments while maintaining a manageable pace.
+For more seasoned runners, the American Running Association suggests that you not increase your mileage by more than 10 percent a week.

 - Stay hydrated especially in warmer weather.
-Drink at least 12 ounces of water 10-15 minutes before running and every 20 minutes during.
+Drink at least 12 ounces of water 10-15 minutes before starting out and every 20 minutes during your run.

-- Run on smooth, even and softer surfaces whenever possible.
-For example, asphalt roads are a better choice than concrete sidewalks.
+- Run on smooth, level and softer surfaces whenever possible.

 - Watch for the warning signs of injury.
-If you begin to experience pain or swelling, stop running and seek medical attention.
-Depending on the type and extent of injury, treatment may include RICE – Rest, Ice, Compression and Elevation; taking anti-inflammatory medication (aspirin or ibuprofen); and taking time off from running.
+If you begin to experience any pain or swelling, stop running and seek medical attention.